pmahnke/mahnke-cocktails/recipe_processed/chilcano.md

     },
     {
       "@type": "HowToStep",
-      "text": "  - On the rocks "
+      "text": "  - On the rocks"
     },
     {
       "@type": "HowToStep",